Club Sandwich (film)

 Club Sandwich (Spanish: Club Sándwich) is a 2013 Mexican comedy film written and directed by Fernando Eimbcke.
 It was screened in the Contemporary World Cinema section at the 2013 Toronto International Film Festival.
 It won the Golden Shell at the 2013 San Sebastián film festival.
+This film, translated into Russian by Andrey Efremov, was shown in Moscow in June 2014 as part of the Moscow International Film Festival.